 School of Graduate Studies and Research

 We are the School of Graduate Studies and Research where training passes individually from professor to student.
-Our program is designed to enhance student preparation for professional studies in the health sciences by way of research and lecture from esteemed faculty and staff.
+Our program is designed to enhance student preparation for professional careers in the health sciences.

 The School of Graduate Studies and Research at Meharry Medical College began in 1938 as a series of short courses in the basic and clinical sciences.
 In 1947, a Master of Science Degree program was implemented as the first graduate degree; a Ph.D. program was established in 1972 and an M.D./Ph.D. program in 1982.